 In order to succeed in this career, you’re usually required to put in long hours, create competitive investment strategies and solid marketing plans.
 In return, hedge fund managers charge their clients a management fee and get a good chunk of the annual profits made by these hedge funds.

-To follow in Soro's footsteps, you could enrol in a finacial management course to learn the ropes of the industry.
+Want to become a hedge fund manager?
+To follow in Soro's footsteps, enrol in the online Financial Management course offered by Illinois University to learn the ropes of the industry.

 Accounting, indeed, is a lucrative career path, with salaries well above the general median average.
 So, as the economy continues to grow, the need for auditors is steadily on the rise, making accounting one of the most profitable occupations out there.